Back to species list

 Behavior & Ecology

-Shy and reclusive bird that breeds in high-altitude shrublands above the tree line and mixed forest with rhododendron elements.
-Forages on the ground in pairs or small groups, consuming seeds and berries.
-In winter months, moves to forest clearings and agricultural areas.
-Vocalizations include a distinctive wheezy sparrow-like 'wheer' call.
+Shy and reclusive.
+Breeds in shrublands above the tree line and mixed forests with rhododendron elements.
+In winter, occurs in forest clearings and agricultural areas.
+Forages on the ground in pairs or small groups for seeds and berries.

 Conservation